The Construction Labor Shortage: What the Data Says and What to Do About It

 Apprenticeship Programs

 Here's where the data gets interesting— and complicated.
-Apprenticeship participants increased 43% from 2019 to 2024, and completers grew 31%.
+Apprenticeship participants increased 43% from 2019 to 2024, and completers grew 31%2.
 Construction apprenticeship programs are clearly attracting interest.

-The industry collectively invested $1.6 billion in workforce development in 2023.
+The industry collectively invested $1.6 billion in workforce development in 20239.
 That's significant.
 But if programs remain small and dropout rates stay high, the throughput won't match the need.

 Women in Construction

 But recruitment without retention is a revolving door.
-57.6% of female construction workers report experiencing sexual harassment at least sometimes, frequently, or always.
+57.6% of female construction workers report experiencing sexual harassment8 at least sometimes, frequently, or always.
 That's not a pipeline problem.
 That's a culture problem.
 And until the industry addresses it honestly, it's leaving a massive talent pool on the table.

 Younger Workers: Signs of Progress

 There are real signals.
-Gen Z's share of the construction workforce more than doubled from 6.4% in 2019 to 14.1% in 2023.
+Gen Z's share of the construction workforce more than doubled from 6.4% in 2019 to 14.1% in 20236.
 The narrative that younger generations refuse to work in trades doesn't match the data— but the numbers still haven't recovered to pre-2008 levels.

 Workforce development is moving, but not fast enough on its own.
 Apprenticeship programs take years to scale, and cultural change takes even longer.
 That's where the technology conversation gets interesting— what can you do with the workforce you have today?